 Active Substance Master Files

 The VNeeS folder structure applies also to the Active Substance Master File (ASMF) procedure.
-For an initial ASMF (containing Applicant’s Part and Restricted Part) the relevant VNeeS folders are:
+For an initial ASMF (containing Applicant’s Part and Restricted Part) the relevant VNeeS folders are detailed in Table 5.

-1a-admin-info: Letter of access or other administrative documents as applicable

-1c1-qual: Detailed and critical summary document

-2c1-act-sub

-2f1-act-sub (if applicable)

-If agreed by the competent authority, the master file holder may also optionally submit the ASMF within a CTD folder structure, e.g. using the eCTD format.
-In this case, a correlation table should be provided showing which CTD chapter corresponds to which veterinary NtA chapter.
+The master file holder may also optionally submit the ASMF within a CTD folder structure(also using the eCTD v.3.2.2 format).
+In this case, a correlation table should be provided showing which CTD chapter corresponds to which veterinary dossier chapter as defined in the Annex II to Regulation (EU) 2019/6 (as amended).
 The name given to the root folder is the decision of the ASMF holder but should uniquely identify the ASMF, preferably by the EMEA/EU ASMF reference number or the name of active substance and name of the ASMF holder.

 The Restricted Part should be provided by the ASMF holder together with the Applicant’s Part.
 It could be provided either as a separate folder, structured in accordance with the example above, or incorporated in the same structure, but then by using the suffix "rp" and "ap" respectively in each file name for clarification.

-Where the Applicant’s Part is provided within a CTD folder structure the same requirements apply as for initial submissions using a mixed NtA- and CTD-structured VNeeS (see chapter 7(b)).
+Where the Applicant’s Part is provided within a CTD folder structure the same requirements apply as for initial submissions using a mixed VNeeS- and CTD-structured submission (see chapter 7(b)).
 In case of referring to multiple ASMFs separate m2 and m3 folders should be used.
 In this case the module folder name needs to be extended by a hyphen and a variable folder name component, e.g. "m3-substance1" and "m3-substance2”.
+See Table 8 as an example of a mixed VNeeS- and CTD structured submission where the Applicant’s Part is provided within a CTD folder structure.

-In the corresponding marketing authorisation application dossier, the documents in the Applicant’s Part of the ASMF(s) should be assigned to the relevant folders and subfolders as specified in Table 1 and Table 2 in this guidance, and clearly named for identification, in particular if more than one ASMF is used.
+In the corresponding marketing authorisation application dossier, the documents in the Applicant’s Part of the ASMF(s) should be assigned to the relevant folders and subfolders as specified in Table 1 in this guidance, and clearly named for identification, in particular if more than one ASMF is used.

+Platform Technology Masterfile

+Content and thus folder structure of a Platform Technology Masterfile (PTMF) may vary depending on the type of platform.
+Applicants should refer to the general structure for immunologicals and select the relevant headings on a case-by-case basis.

 Submission structure for post-authorisation submissions

-Variations / Extensions
+Variations

-All files should be assigned, wherever possible, to the relevant folder as specified in Table 1 and Table , e.g. for quality variations primarily the folders within Part 1 (e.g. for application forms, updated product literature) and Part 2 'Quality Documentation'.
+All files should be assigned, wherever possible, to the relevant folder as specified in Table 1 to Table 3, e.g. for quality variations primarily the folders within Part 1 (e.g. for application forms, updated product literature) and Part 2 'Quality Documentation'.
 Empty folders in the submission should be deleted so that the structure reflects only what actually is submitted.

 For grouped variations or worksharing procedures, a single submission structure (i.e. one root folder) should be used.
 If these submissions are product specific, the product-specific documentation should be provided in separate files and applicants should ensure that file names or TOCs allow easy identification of the related products.

-Renewals

-For renewal applications all files should be assigned to the relevant VNeeS folders as specified in Table 1 and Table 2:
+Applications for re-examination of limited markets authorisations and applications for re-examinations of authorisations in exceptional circumstances

+Still need to be further defined in Table 10 for limited markets and Table 11 for exceptional circumstances.